-- Demonstrate skills needed for leadership in the fire service or a position in a related field such as code enforcement, pre-fire planning, building inspection, risk management or emergency planning. - Demonstrate their understanding of fireground strategy and tactics, the occupational risks firefighters face and the health and safety management strategies available to reduce injuries. - · Articulate the requirements for fire detection and suppression systems in various types of buildings. - Prepare a pre-fire plan for a building using computer-assisted design software to draw floor and site plans. - Articulate their understanding of the scientific approach to fire investigation as well as the important role that fire investigation and fire prevention programs play in reducing a community's risk of fire. - Demonstrate their understanding of building construction and hazardous materials.
+- Demonstrate skills needed for leadership in the fire service or a position in a related field, such as code enforcement, pre-fire planning, building inspection, risk management, or emergency planning. - Explain the various requirements for fire detection and suppression systems in differing types of occupancies and structures. - Prepare a pre-fire plan for a building using computer-assisted design software to draw floor and site plans. - Explain fireground strategy and tactics and identify the occupational risks firefighters face and the health and safety management strategies available to reduce injuries. - Apply the principles of the scientific approach to fire investigation and explain the important role that fire investigation and fire prevention programs play in reducing a community's risk of fire. - Conclusively determine the type of building construction and explain how this interfaces with hazardous materials and their impact on operations at emergency scenes.